Hubro/yangfmt/README.md

 TODO:

-- [ ] Move statement values to the next line, based on the configured max length
-- [ ] Always move multi-line strings to a new line
-- [ ] Auto-indent the contents of multi-line strings to align with the first line
+- [ ] Automatically indent the contents of multi-line strings to align with the first line
 - [ ] Handle comments in between string concatenations.
 Currently this causes a parse error.
 For example:

   ```yang